wyk9787/Projects/BlockChain(BitCoin)/README.md

 # Block Chains

 ## Usage Example

 `javac src/*.java`

 `java src/BlockChainDriver 300` (You can replace 300 by any positive value to start with)

 Since it's mining the nonce the nonce to match the criteria, it may take a few seconds to run before anything shows up

+### Command

+`help` : show commands

+`mine` : discovers the nonce for a given transaction

+`append` : appends a new block onto the end of the chain

+`remove` : removes the last block from the end of the chain

+`check` : checks that the block chain is valid

+`report` : reports the balances of Alice and Bob

+`help` : prints this list of commands

+`quit` : quits the program

 ## Background
 - Blockchain is a sequence of records built to be highly resitant to change